sunnyhhong/sunnyhhong.github.io/aboutme.md

 Hi!
 My name Sunny Hong and I recently graduated with a degree in Statistics and Data Science at the University of California, Santa Barbara.
 Yes, I am the class of 2020.
 This year has been a concentrated time of relearning, reeducating, and sacrificing in the light of coronavirus, heighten racial profiling, and Black Lives Matter movements.

 To tell you about myself, my college years has been always about serving the community.
 I served as a community team (2018) and women’s team (2019-2020) with an Asian American Christian Organization affiliated with CRU, called [Epic](https://www.cru.org/epicmovement/).
-I also lead the marketing team and my project group for the Data Science club at UCSB, a club dedicated to teaching students about Data Science and provided the resources and space to create projects.
+I also led the marketing team and my project group for the Data Science club at UCSB, a club dedicated to teaching students about Data Science and provided the resources and space to create projects.
 I realized my strengths in empathizing, being sincere, and giving.
 I've also led many teams and events with initiative and confident leadership.

 I have worked at **YMCA Channel Islands Office** and at the **Geography Department UCSB.**